datacamp-content/courses-introduction-to-shell/chapter3.md

 ```

 --- type:ConsoleExercise lang:shell xp:100 skills:1 key:ed77aed337
-## How can I remove duplicates lines?
+## How can I remove duplicate lines?

 Another command that is often used with `sort` is `uniq`,
 whose job is to remove duplicated lines.